carloshellin/FlashPunk/_posts/2002-01-01-animated-sprites.md

 }
 {% endhighlight %}

-Here, I create two animations, “stand” and “run”.
+Here, I create two animations, "stand" and "run".
 The add() function takes 4 parameters, which are as follows:

  - Name (a string)
  - Frames (an array frames to play)